 Hypothetical questions involve putting a candidate in an imaginary situation and asking them to explain how they would handle it in real life.
 You can spot such interview questions by looking out for phrases such as “what would you do if…?” and “how would you respond to…?”.

 Employers love hypothetical questions as they indicate the strength of candidates’ analytical and interpersonal skills.
-That’s why hip tech companies such as Google and Facebook often ask probing hypothetical interview questions — to find the most promising, well-rounded talent with a combination of hard and soft skills.
+That’s why hip tech companies like Google and Facebook often ask probing hypothetical interview questions — to find the most promising, well-rounded talent with a combination of hard and soft skills.

 “A restaurant opened in Alaska yesterday on Google Maps has got 15 reviews.
 What do you think about this?
 How can you make sure the reviews are genuine?”